How to buy Eli Lilly and Company shares

 However, Eli Lilly and Company's P/E ratio is best considered in relation to those of others within the industry or those of similar companies.

-Eli Lilly and Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.9606.
-A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.
+Eli Lilly and Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.3948.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Eli Lilly and Company's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.